fluxcd/flux2/docs/guides/notifications.md

 ## Define an alert

-Create an alert definition for the webapp kustomizations:
+Create an alert definition for all repositories and kustomizations:

 ```yaml
 apiVersion: notification.fluxcd.io/v1alpha1